Jhansi State: Under Peshwas of Pune

 Peshwa Baji Rao I was rewarded by the bequest of one-third of the Maharaja's dominions upon his death two years later and Jhansi was included in this part, thus Jhansi became a Maratha territory.

 The Maratha general developed the city of Jhansi and peopled it with inhabitants from Orchha state.
-In 1742 Naro Shanker was made the subedar of Jhansi.
+In 1742, Naro Shanker was made the Subahdar of Jhansi.
 During his tenure of 15 years he not only extended the Jhansi Fort which was of strategic importance but also constructed some other buildings.
 The extended part of the fort is called Shankergarh.
 In 1757 Naroshanker was recalled by the Peshwa; his successor was Madhav Govind Kakirde who was himself succeeded by Babulal Kanahai, who governed the area from 1757 to 1766.
 Next in the line of subedars was Vishwas Rao Laxman (1766–1769) who was followed by Raghunath Rao II Newalkar.
 He was a very able administrator and succeeded in increasing the revenue of the state.
 The Maha Lakshmi Temple and the Raghunath Temple were built by him.